ViaVersion/ViaLoader/README.md

 - ViaBackwards (Allows older clients to join to newer server versions [needs ViaVersion])
 - ViaRewind (Allows 1.8.x and 1.7.x clients to join to 1.9+ servers [needs ViaBackwards])
 - ViaLegacy (Allows clients to join to <= 1.7.10 servers [needs ViaVersion])
-- ViaAprilFools (Allows clients to join to some notable minecraft snapshots [needs ViaBackwards])
+- ViaAprilFools (Allows clients to join to some notable Minecraft snapshots [needs ViaBackwards])

 To include ViaVersion/ViaBackwards/ViaRewind you have to add the ViaVersion maven repository to your build script:
 ```groovy